P0L3NARUBA/roblox-2016-source-code/README.md

 ## Current Issues
 - The Roblox in-game video recorder is pixelated and has no game sound; just some cracking noises.
-- Instances lit with voxel lighting are black, except for when ambient is above zero.
-- Water SSR reflections are incorrect at most angles.
+- Certain transparent renderables are either black or not rendered entirely.
+- Tonemapping is only applied when an active ColorCorrection instance is present.
+- Blur instance results in broken visuals.
 - Undo and redo does not respect proper Color3 values on instances and will instead snap to the nearest BrickColor value.

 ---